-From time to time, users may encounter syncing issues that may be more related to the environment they are in, the cellular or wifi service they are on, or the device that they have, rather than with the PlayMaker CRM mobile application itself.
+From time to time, users may encounter syncing issues that may be more related to the environment they are in, the cellular or wifi service they are on, or the device that they have, rather than with the PlayMaker mobile application itself.
 The following topics explain some of the environmental, carrier or device specific issues that may contribute to syncing issues.

 Poor Signal Strength - Cellular or wifi

 Reception on a mobile device, over wifi and cellular, can have a large impact on data capabilities, just as it can have an impact on making, receiving and maintaining phone calls.
 For users in more rural areas, or those that are far away from their wireless router, a single bar of service can be a visual indicator to not perform a sync until a better signal is available.

 Poor signal strength will likely result in slow internet speeds, or a complete lack of internet access.
 As a test, a user can open the web browser on their device and perform a simple search, or load a new web page that isn't cached in the device's memory.
 Often, users will experience web pages that won't load, and apps that are unresponsive when trying to refresh (such as viewing new posts in Facebook or LinkedIn).

 As stated above, this can happen on both cellular and wifi.
 Since devices prefer to use wifi (for the faster internet speeds, as well as to avoid using data in the user's plan), a device will likely cling to a weak wifi signal as a user moves through or leaves an office.
 Using wifi from the parking lot of the office will likely result in slow speeds, just as using cellular in a rural area may do the same.

 It is recommended that users connect to a strong wifi signal, or ensure that a strong cellular signal is available before performing a sync.

 GSM vs. CDMA - Syncing while on a call